Cookie Notice

 What does VAMPSS do?

 VAMPSS is a national surveillance system designed to monitor the use and safety of vaccines and asthma medications during pregnancy, and uses two data collection approaches to get information about how vaccines and medications might affect your baby.
 One part of the study collects information from women while they are pregnant and up to one year after their baby is born and the other recruits certain women who have infants born with congenital malformations (birth defects) and others whose infants are born without malformations.
+Review the published findings from VAMPSS and our partner organizations.

 Who can participate in the VAMPSS study?

-FDA information on pregnancy registries
+FDA information on pregnancy registries.

 What is VAMPSS?